henrystream/rock-paper-scissors/README.md

 # Rock-Paper-Scissors Game Server

 - A real-time multiplayer game server in Go using WebSockets.
-- Global scoreboard updated after each match.
+- Global scoreboard updated after each match, also available via REST API

 ## Setup